An introduction to Combination Feeding

-Combination feeding is when you combine both breastfeeding and formula milk when feeding your baby.
+Combination feeding is either when you combine breastfeeding and feeding expressed breastmilk from a bottle or when you combine both breastfeeding and formula milk, when feeding your baby.
 It is sometimes also called mixed feeding.

 Below our expert Midwife Sinead tells us more about combination feeding and what to expect if you decide to introduce it to your baby’s feeding routine.

 You may want to try combination feeding if you:

 - Are breastfeeding and want to use a bottle to offer your baby some expressed breast milk

 - Want to breastfeed for some of your baby's feeds, but give bottles of formula for 1 or more feeds